vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 popular derivation which saw a negative in the first letter of the word, and vaguely conceived the meaning as 'not heavenly, this view leading to the creation of the term sura for god in the Upaniṣads, and perhaps also by the absence of any collective name for the enemies of the gods proper.
 The change of Deva was by Darmesteter attributed to the misunderstanding under the régime of Zoroaster of the old phrases 'wrath of gods and men', and 'trouble made by gods or men', but this argument is of very problematic value indeed.

 Hillebrandt has recently opposed the prevalent doctrine, and asserted the opinion that the difference of view is due to religious relations with the early Iranians before the reform of Zoroaster, but after the period of the Rigveda in its main portions.
-He points out that the real cleavage in view is considerable that the fall of the Nasatya, Indra, Vāta, and Çarva to be demons as Nãonhaithya, Indra, Vato, and Çauru (Saurva) is significant; that the Vedic Kavis and the Uśij family of priests fell in rank; and that there is no trace of the gradual change of sense, which would be expected, if the prevailing view were correct.
+He points out that the real cleavage in view is considerable that the fall of the Nasatya, Indra, Vāta, and Śarva to be demons as Nãonhaithya, Indra, Vato, and Śauru (Saurva) is significant; that the Vedic Kavis and the Uśij family of priests fell in rank; and that there is no trace of the gradual change of sense, which would be expected, if the prevailing view were correct.
 He also points to the fact that

-the names among of Asuras, who appear in the accounts of the Brāhmaṇas, there are some with an Iranian aspect namely Çanda and Marka, the latter being Avestan Mahrka,2 Kavya Uśanã, who is comparable with Kai Kãos, Prahrāda Kāyā- dhava, perhaps Avestan Kayadha, and Sṛma, Iranian Salm, son of Thraë- taona.
+the names among of Asuras, who appear in the accounts of the Brāhmaṇas, there are some with an Iranian aspect namely Śanda and Marka, the latter being Avestan Mahrka,2 Kavya Uśanã, who is comparable with Kai Kãos, Prahrāda Kāyā- dhava, perhaps Avestan Kayadha, and Sṛma, Iranian Salm, son of Thraë- taona.
 The evidence is, however, clearly inadequate to prove the thesis, and the efforts of Hillebrandt to show that in the Rigveda occur names of Persian princes who patronized the singers, a fact which would indicate the possibility of close intercourse during the late Rigveda period natural, must be definitely taken to have failed to produce conviction."

 3